 What We Look for in a Bike Shop Bike

-While bike shops have good quality bikes, they are often heavier and offer minimal features as compared to bikes available from child-specific bike manufacturers online.
-Due to limitations set on local bike shops by larger manufacturers such as Specialized and Trek, these new breed child-specific brands are rarely, if ever, available in local bike shops.
+While bike shops have good quality bikes, they are often heavier and offer minimal features compared to bikes available from child-specific bike manufacturers online.
+Due to limitations set on local bike shops by larger manufacturers such as Specialized and Trek, these new breed of child-specific brands are rarely, if ever, available in local bike shops.

 Bike shop bikes, however, always come 100% assembled, tuned up, and come with a bike shop mechanic to help you keep it in top shape.
 If you prefer to purchase at your local bike shop, be sure to buy from a shop that is willing to take the time to find the right bike in their shop for your child, versus trying to sell you a poorly fit bike that either provides little room for growth or is too big and will require your child to “grow into it”.

 How to Choose the Best 16 inch Bike for your 4 or 5-Year-Old

-While we have a much more detailed discussion about what makes a great bike in our best kids bikes buying guide, here’s a quick summary of the most important things to look for to find the perfect bike for your 4 or 5-year-old.
+While we have a much more detailed discussion about what makes a great bike in our best kids’ bikes buying guide, here’s a quick summary of the most important things to look for to find the perfect bike for your 4 or 5-year-old.

 Girls 16 Inch Bike vs Boys 16 Inch Bike

 Is there really any difference between a 16 inch girls bike or boys bike?
 Beyond color or design patterns, not really.
-There are a few cheaper girls bikes that have swooping frames, but in todays’ world, all of the best kids bikes have identical frames and components for boys and girls.
+There are a few cheaper girls bikes that have swooping frames, but in today’s world, all of the best kids bikes have identical frames and components for boys and girls.

 All kids bike brands offer a range of colors from “girly” to “boyish” or gender neutral.
 You don’t need to look for a 16 inch girl bike or 16 inch boy bike.
-Just choose the best kids bike, and find a color you child loves.
+Just choose the best kids bike, and find a color your child loves.
 If you’re wondering which brands have purple and pink and turquoise colors for a 4 or 5 year old girl, check out our page on the best bikes for girls.